nickschuch/vd8/README.md

 ```

 If you need to SSH to the vagrant box (you can do most things from the host
-machine though) - use `ssh vagrant@127.0.0.1 -p2222`.
+machine though) - use `vagrant ssh`.

-More vagrant commands and documenation can be found here:
+More vagrant commands and documentation can be found here:

 http://docs.vagrantup.com/v2